qcodespp/qcodespp.github.io/docs/source/autoapi/qcodespp/plotting/analysis_tools/index.rst

        label_size (int, optional): Font size for the tick labels.
 Default is 12.

        check_shapes (bool, optional): If True, checks the shapes of x, y, and z arrays and transposes if necessary.
-Default is True.
+Default is False.

    Returns:
        tuple: A tuple containing the figure, axis, and colorbar axis objects.